 The federal government and the states share responsibility for financing Medicaid, although the matching rate is higher for adults eligible under the Medicaid expansion.
-In fiscal year (FY) 2016, total Medicaid spending equaled $550.9 billion, with spending on the newly eligible adults accounting for approximately 11.9 percent of total spending (CMS 2016).
+In fiscal year (FY) 2016, total Medicaid spending was estimated at $592.2 billion, with spending on the newly eligible adults accounting for approximately 11.2 percent of total spending (CMS 2018).

 Federal matching rate for newly eligible adults